getodk/docs/docs/entities-quick-reference.rst

 Depending on your workflow, it may be helpful to save the Entity ID (UUID) in the submission data where the Entity is created.

-.. rubric:: XLSForm
+.. rubric:: XLSForm: Example of saving the ID of a new Entity in the submission.

-.. csv-table:: Example of saving the ID of a new Entity in the submission.
+.. csv-table:: survey
    :header: type, name, calculation

    calculate, new_entity_id, ``/data/meta/entity/@id``